brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [basic.lookup.argdep] Argument-dependent name lookup

-Add a bullet after the first in paragraph 3 of [basic.lookup.argdep] as follows:
+Add a bullet after the first in paragraph 3 of [basic.lookup.argdep]{.sref} as follows:

 ::: bq